pushrocks/smartcli/README.md

 smartcli.checkCommand('jazz');

 /**
-* returns an object for terminal command "node myjs.js --myoption something like so
+* returns an object for terminal command "node myjs.js --myoption something" like so
 * {
 *   name: 'myoption',
 *   specified: true,